-The MPI is a weighted average of current production indexes for low-rent, market-rent and for-sale units, and can vary from 0 to 100, where any number over 50 indicates more builders report stronger rather than weaker conditions.
+The MPI is a weighted average of current production indexes for low-rent, market-rent and for-sale units, and can range from 0 to 100.
+Any number above 50 indicates more builders report stronger rather than weaker conditions.

-The MVI is 100 minus a weighted average of current occupancy indexes for class A, B, and C units, and can also vary from 0 to 100, where any number over 50 indicates more property managers report negative conditions (more vacant apartments).
+The MVI is 100 minus a weighted average of current occupancy indices for class A, B, and C units, and can also range from 0 to 100.
+Any number above 50 indicates more property managers report negative conditions (more vacant apartments).

-The formulas for the summary indexes were chosen based on correlations between the various component indexes and measures of multifamily production and vacancy published by the U.S. Census Bureau.
+The weights for the summary indexes were chosen based on correlations between the various component indices and measures of multifamily production and vacancy published by the U.S. Census Bureau.